xmos/lib_audio_dsp/doc/tool_user_guide/setup.rst

    * Enable the Python Virtual Environment: this is checked by running the command ``echo %VIRTUAL_ENV%`` on Windows, or ``echo $VIRTUAL_ENV`` on Linux or macOS.
 The path should have been set.
-   * On Windows only, enable the VisualStudio (VS) tools: this can be checked by running the command ``cl`` from the terminal.
-If the command is not found, the VS tools are not installed correctly.

 #.
 Open the notebook by running ``jupyter notebook
    lib_audio_dsp/examples/app_simple_audio_dsp_integration/dsp_design.ipynb``